 I made two of these units, one based on the original Raspberry Pi and one based on the version #3 model.
 Both worked well, the later Pi version offered faster boot up time and more responsive O/S navigation.
 If you can, go for the later Pi model.

 Hardware required for this project:

-The DV-Mega comes with basic fitting instructions which explain how to fit the modem board to the Raspberry Pi.
-The DV-Mega board fits directly to the Raspberry Pi I/O pins as shown below, it is very simple to install.
+The Dvmega comes with basic fitting instructions which explain how to fit the modem board to the Raspberry Pi.
+The Dvmega board fits directly to the Raspberry Pi as shown below, it's straightforward to install.

-Before gluing, first fit the support post to the DV-Mega, apply the glue the the base of the post, then placed the board in position.
-I found that I had to fit an extra washer between the DV-Mega and the support post as the spacer supplied was not quite long enough.
+Before gluing, first, fit the support post to the Dvmega, apply the glue the base of the post, then placed the board in position.
+I found that I had to fit an extra washer between the Dvmega and the support post as the spacer supplied was not quite long enough.
 I initially used super glue to attach the support post, this did not work at all.
 I then used epoxy glue which was much better and worked well.

-I observed ESD precautions when handling the Raspberry Pi and DV-Mega boards.
-I think this is important to avoid any potential future issues.
+I observed ESD precautions when handling the Raspberry Pi and Dvmega boards.
+It's probably worth avoiding any potential future issues.

-For the next step you will need to flash your SD card with the custom image provided by KB5RAB: https://spaces.hightail.com/space/se06G/files .
-Full and detailed instructions are provided with the image, it's important to follow the instructions to the letter to avoid problems, they are very well written and easy to follow so this should not be a problem.
+For the next step you will need to flash your SD card with the PiStar image: https://www.pistar.uk/downloads/ .
+Full setup instructions are provided on the PiStar page.
+It's important to follow the instructions to the letter to avoid problems, they are very well written and easy to follow so this should not be a problem.

-The basic procedure is outlined below for reference:
+The basic installation procedure is outlined below for reference: